brightsign/argus-audience-measurement-extension/docs/shopper-data-faq.md

 **Q: What is BrightShopper?**

 A: BrightShopper is an edge AI analytics platform that transforms BrightSign digital signage players into intelligent shopper behavior sensors.
-It uses three specialized AI models running simultaneously on the RK3588's three NPU cores to deliver real-time insights about customer count, engagement, movement, and shopping behavior—all without requiring cloud connectivity or compromising privacy.
+It uses three specialized AI models running simultaneously on player's three NPU cores to deliver real-time insights about customer count, engagement, movement, and shopping behavior—all without requiring cloud connectivity or compromising privacy.

 **Q: Why did BrightSign build BrightShopper?**